What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 G- Fatty or Fried foods.

-A survey of 300 patients with IBS found that 40% of the patients with IBS attributed their IBs flare-ups to consuming fatty foods.
+A survey of 300 patients with IBS found that 40% of the patients with IBS attributed their IBS flare-ups to consuming fatty foods.

 So, the consumption of high-fat foods can trigger your IBS symptoms.
 Examples of High-fat foods to avoid: